 I am taking a guess that the “M” stands for Milk as this is a milk stout.
 It’s smooth & creamy with a hint of coffee.
 It’s not overly filling like most beers can be and is best served warm.
 I totally didn’t drink it warm and must go get some more to try it in its “preferred” state.
 Elda M. is one of the best locally brewed beers that I have tried from No Label.. but now that I have been “schooled” to the fact that I have been drinking it wrong we shall see how I feel after a proper re-taste-test.

 Here is what I say: “Gross.”
-I was so excited about this because not only do I love beer but I love red wine.
-So when I read that barley wines are aged in red wine barrels I was like “hell yea” but then I tasted it and was like “aw hell naw!”
-My palette was looking for something else..
+I was so excited about this!
+Not only do I love craft beer but I love red wine.
+When I read that barley wines are aged in red wine barrels I was like “hell yea,” but then I tasted it and was like “aw hell naw!”
+My palette was looking for something else.
 I wasn’t expecting this heavy, flat, “winey-beer.”
-I was sooo caught off guard that I couldn’t finish it and committed a cardinal sin in the beer world..
-I poured it down the drain.
-Sorry Barley..
+I was totally caught off guard and couldn’t finish it.
+I was forced to commit a cardinal sin and pour it down the drain.

 This Double India Pale Ale provided me with a one-way ticket to “burp city”, good lord!
 It was almost so carbonated that I didn’t want another sip but I pushed through it.
 It’s super hoppy and tastes like a fresh cut lawn might.
 I would suggest it as a summer beer.
 I would even suggest in the place of champagne for those with an aversion to champs.